Options for the Lake Illawarra Entrance

 • Undermining of built assets such as jetties and boat ramps

 In 2020, Shellharbour and Wollongong Council created a Coastal Management Program (CMP) for Lake Illawarra to coordinate its management among stakeholders.
 Through strategic direction and actions, the CMP aims to address threats to the lake's value and sustainability.
-The Lake Illawarra Entrance Options Study is an action under the "Manage the Entrance Channel (EC) " strategy, one of nine management strategies identified.
+The Lake Illawarra Entrance Options Study is an action under the 'Manage the Entrance Channel (EC) ' strategy, one of nine management strategies identified.

 The study is looking at options for managing the lake entrance, and parts of the foreshore within the entrance channel that are actively eroding.
-The study will also consider a range of environmental, social, economic and cultural perspectives.
+The study is considering a range of environmental, social, economic and cultural perspectives.
+The UNSW Water Research Laboratory (WRL) are the expert consultants doing the study.
+The study has been done in two stages.

 You can find out more by:

-• reading the FAQs
+• Reading the FAQs